JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Objective

-Review and configure **Microsoft Entra ID** device settings to control how users can join devices to the organisation and prepare the environment for future **Microsoft Intune** device enrolment.
+Review and configure Microsoft Entra ID device settings to control how users can join devices to the organisation and prepare the environment for future Microsoft Intune device enrolment.

 ---

 ## Implementation

-I reviewed the **Microsoft Entra join and registration settings** within the **Microsoft Entra admin center** to confirm that users are permitted to join devices to the **JayTech Ltd** environment.
+I reviewed the Microsoft Entra join and registration settings within the Microsoft Entra admin center to confirm that users are permitted to join devices to the JayTech Ltd environment.

-Device joining was available to **All users**, while the maximum number of devices permitted per user was set to **50**.
-I also reviewed the existing **Multifactor Authentication (MFA)** requirement for device registration and joining, which was currently set to **No**.
+Device joining was available to All users, while the maximum number of devices permitted per user was set to 50.
+I also reviewed the existing Multifactor Authentication (MFA) requirement for device registration and joining, which was currently set to No.

-These settings establish the **Microsoft Entra ID** device join configuration that will support the onboarding and management of Windows devices through **Microsoft Intune** later in the lab.
+These settings establish the Microsoft Entra ID device join configuration that will support the onboarding and management of Windows devices through Microsoft Intune later in the lab.

 ---